Atakapa: 17th century

+Spanish land expeditions under Alonso de León crossed northern Atakapan trade trails in 1689 and 1890.
+By 1699, the French had founded Fort Maurepas, serving as the temporary capital of Louisiana (New France) near Biloxi, establishing a permanent European colonial presence along the Gulf Coast, creating frequent trade and diplomatic relations between French traders and Atakapan bands entering the 18th century.

 18th century

+A watercolor sketch of 8 Indigenous people of various tribes and 1 boy of African descent in 1735.
+The man on the far right, with the calumet, is Atakapa.

 In 1703, Jean-Baptiste Le Moyne, the French governor of La Louisiane, sent three men to explore the Gulf Coast west of the Mississippi River.
 The seventh nation they encountered were the Atakapa, who captured, killed and cannibalized one member of their party.
 In 1714 this tribe was one of 14 that were recorded as coming to Jean-Michel de Lepinay, who was acting French governor of Louisiana between 1717 and 1718, while he was fortifying Dauphin Island, Alabama.
+Atakapa, predominantly women and children, were among the indigenous tribes trafficked by Frenchmen at Fort St. Jean-Baptiste de Natchitoches, built in 1714.

 The Choctaw told the French settlers about the "People of the West," who represented subdivisions or tribes.
 The French referred to them as les sauvages.
 The Choctaw used the name Atakapa, meaning "people eater" (hattak 'person', apa 'to eat'), for them.
 It referred to their practice of ritual cannibalism related to warfare.

-A French explorer, Francois Simars de Bellisle, lived among the Atakapa from 1719 to 1721.
-He described Atakapa feasts including consumption of human flesh, which he observed firsthand.
-The practice of cannibalism likely had a religious, ritualistic basis.
-French Jesuit missionaries urged the Atakapa to end this practice.
+In 1719, French exploer Francois Simars de Bellisle and four companions were marooned near Galveston Bay when their ship overshot Louisiana.
+After his companions died of starvation, Belleisle was taken captive before being stripped of his clothing by an Akokisa (Western Atakapa) band while they were gathering bird eggs.
+He lived among them for 18 months as a captive before being given to an elderly widow within the band.
+In February 1721, he was rescued after sending a letter delivered by Hasinai Caddo traders to French commander Louis Juchereau de Saint-Denis at Natchitoches.